 Section IV: Application and Submission Information

-1. Address to Request Application Package
+1. Address to Request and Submit Application Package

 Interested applicants may request an application packet from the DHCF, Office of the Chief Operating Officer by telephone or in writing.
 Applications are also available on at www.DHCF.DC.Gov.
 To contact the DHCF, Office of the Chief Operating Officer by telephone or in writing, please use the following contact information: